Category: Measure of Position

 Read More about: Quartiles, Deciles, and Percentiles

-Like Percentile and Deciles, Quartiles is a type of Quantile, which is a measure of the relative standing of observation within the data set.
-Quartiles are the values are three points that divide the data into four equal parts each group comprising a quarter of the data (the first quartile $Q_1$, second quartile $Q_2$ (also median) and the third quartile $Q_3$) in the order statistics.
+Like Percentiles and Deciles, Quartiles is a type of Quantile, which is a measure of the relative standing of observation within the data set.
+The Quartiles values are three points that divide the data into four equal parts each group comprising a quarter of the data (the first quartile $Q_1$, second quartile $Q_2$ (also median), and the third quartile $Q_3$) in the order statistics.
 The first quartile, (also known as the lower quartile) is the value of order statistic that exceeds 1/4 of the observations and less than the remaining 3/4 observations.
-The third quartile is known as upper quartile is the value in the order statistic that exceeds 3/4 of the observations and is less than remaining 1/4 observations, while the second quartile is the median.
+The third quartile known as the upper quartile is the value in the order statistic that exceeds 3/4 of the observations and is less than the remaining 1/4 observations, while the second quartile is the median.

 For ungrouped data, the quartiles are calculated by splitting the order statistic at the median and then calculating the median of the two halves.
-If n is odd, the median can be included in both sides.
+If $n$ is odd, the median can be included on both sides.

 \begin{align*}